mollie/api-documentation/source/reference/v2/payments-api/get-payment.rst

    The URL Mollie will call as soon an important status change takes place.

+.. parameter:: lines
+   :type: array
+   :condition: optional

+   An array of line objects.
+Each object will have the properties listed below.

+   .. parameter:: type
+      :type: string
+      :condition: optional

+      The type of product bought, for example, a physical or a digital product.

+      Possible values: ``physical`` ``discount`` ``digital`` ``shipping_fee`` ``store_credit`` ``gift_card``
+      ``surcharge``

+   .. parameter:: category
+      :type: string
+      :condition: optional

+      The category of product bought.

+      Possible values: ``meal`` ``eco`` ``gift``

+   .. parameter:: description
+      :type: string

+      A description of the line, for example *LEGO 4440 Forest Police Station*.

+   .. parameter:: quantity
+      :type: int

+      The number of items in the order line.

+   .. parameter:: quantityUnit
+      :type: string
+      :condition: optional

+      The unit of the quantity.

+   .. parameter:: unitPrice
+      :type: amount object

+      The price of a single item including VAT in the line.

+   .. parameter:: discountAmount
+      :type: amount object
+      :condition: optional

+      Any discounts applied to the line.

+   .. parameter:: totalAmount
+      :type: amount object

+      The total amount of the line, including VAT and discounts.

+   .. parameter:: vatRate
+      :type: string
+      :condition: optional

+      The VAT rate applied to the line, for example ``"21.00"`` for 21%.
+The ``vatRate`` is passed as a string and not as a float to ensure the correct number of decimals are passed.

+   .. parameter:: vatAmount
+      :type: amount object
+      :condition: optional

+      The amount of value-added tax on the line.

+   .. parameter:: sku
+      :type: string
+      :condition: optional

+      The SKU, EAN, ISBN or UPC of the product sold.

+   .. parameter:: imageUrl
+      :type: string
+      :condition: optional

+      A link pointing to an image of the product sold.

+   .. parameter:: productUrl
+      :type: string
+      :condition: optional

+      A link pointing to the product page in your web shop of the product sold.

 .. parameter:: locale
    :type: string
    :condition: optional